 - Weight1.6 pounds

 Designed to let you feed your line through the eyelets

 Breathable mesh back panel keeps sweat away

 This vest gets tight at the shoulders when you adjust the straps

 Weight from pocket use impairs zipper function

 Our last pick is another flotation device and fishing vest all in one.
 While that leads to there being way more padding than actual storage, it’s a toss-up if you want a versatile vest that can also be used during kayaking and white river rafting.
-The storage that you get won’t interfere with mobility, even if all the pockets are utilized to maximum capacity.
-Just note that those pockets are particularly hard to keep clean, as are the other components of this fishing vest.
+The storage that you get won’t interfere with mobility, even if all the pockets are utilized to maximum capacity, for your knives, fishing bobbers, lures etc. Just note that those pockets are particularly hard to keep clean, as are the other components of this fishing vest.

 Includes two rod holder loops

 Mesh back panel helps reduce sweating and discomfort